 You could also move to a totally different provider if the new one isn't what you're looking for.
 Transfer restrictions might apply, so it's best to check with your employer or provider first.

-Should you transfer your pension?
+Should you combine your pension?

 Your old plan numbers